shammellee/mdl/Readme.md

 https://www.youtube.com/watch?v=9YDmYMDEAPY
 ```

-The following command line will download and extract the audio as mp3s (default
+The following command line will download and extract the audio as mp3s (the
-audio format) from the youtube videos specified in a file named
+default audio format) from the videos specified in a file named
 `my_songs.txt`...

 `$ mdl -t audio -m my_songs.txt`